RFP365/react-front-end-standards/standards/css.md

 ### Representing State
 When toggling styles, create an `is` modified state variable.
 Such as `isActive`.
-Target state by using a nested `&.active` or snake-case to overwrite styles.
+Target state by using a nested `&.active` or kebab-case to overwrite styles.
 ````jsx
 const BigButton = styled(Button)`
         /* Original Styles */